nderkach/airbnb-python/README.md

 ### Testing

-The package has some dectests to test authentication process, to run the tests first export the following env variables:
+The package has some doctests to test authentication process, to run the tests first export the following env variables:

 ```bash
 export AIRBNB_LOGIN=`<YOUR_LOGIN>`